Spherical subcategories in representation theory: Spherelike objects and their spherical subcategories

-The central idea of \cite{HKP} was to associate to any $d$-spherelike object $F\in\DD$ with Serre dual a triangulated subcategory in the following fashion: for $d\neq0$, there is a unique morphism (up to scalars) $F \to \SSS F[-d]$ and we denote its cone by $Q_F$; this object is called the \emph{asphericality} of $F$.
+The central idea of \cite{HKP} was to associate a triangulated subcategory to any $d$-spherelike object $F\in\DD$ with a Serre dual in the following fashion: in case $d\neq0$, there is a unique morphism (up to scalars) $F \to \SSS F[-d]$ and we denote its cone by $Q_F$; this object is called the \emph{asphericality} of $F$.
 (See the Appendix of \cite{HKP} for the case $d=0$.)
 Evidently, $Q_F=0$ if and only if $F$ is $d$-spherical.
 Next, the \emph{spherical subcategory} $\DD_F$ of $F$ is defined to be the left orthogonal complement of the asphericality:

-The terminology is justified by the results of \cite[Thms.~3.4~\&~3.6]{HKP}: \begin{itemize} \item $F\in\DD_F$, and $F$ is a $d$-spherical object of $\DD_F$. \item If $\UU\subseteq\DD$ is a full triangulated subcategory such that $F\in\UU$, and $F$ is a $d$-spherical object of $\UU$, then $\UU\subseteq\DD_F$. \end{itemize} In other words, there is a \emph{unique maximal} triangulated subcategory in which $F$ becomes spherical, and this subcategory is $\DD_F$.
+The terminology is justified by the results of \cite[Thms.~4.4~\&~4.6]{HKP}: \begin{itemize} \item $F\in\DD_F$, and $F$ is a $d$-spherical object of $\DD_F$. \item If $\UU\subseteq\DD$ is a full triangulated subcategory such that $F\in\UU$, and $F$ is a $d$-spherical object of $\UU$, then $\UU\subseteq\DD_F$. \end{itemize} In other words, there is a \emph{unique maximal} triangulated subcategory in which $F$ becomes spherical, and this subcategory is $\DD_F$.
 By contrast, Keller, Yang \& Zhou in \cite{Keller-Yang-Zhou} study the minimal subcategory of $\DD$ in which $F$ becomes spherical --- this is the triangulated category $\sod{F}$ generated by $F$.

-\begin{remark} We mention that the functor $\SSS[-d]$ used above to define the asphericality also plays an important role in representation theory \cite{Iyama}: it is the AR-translation for $d=1$ and Iyama's higher AR-translation for $d\neq1$. \end{remark}
+\begin{remark} We mention that the functor $\SSS[-d]$ used above to define the asphericality also plays an important role in representation theory \cite{Iyama}: it is the AR-translation for $d=1$ and Iyama's $d$-AR-translation for $d>1$. \end{remark}

 We introduce two conditions, \SOT\ and \SOD, which ensure either better tractability of spherical subcategories or better behaviour of twist functors associated to spherelike objects:

 \assumption{\SOT}{ $F$ is $d$-spherical in a subcategory $ \CC \subseteq \DD$ such that the inclusion $\CC \into \DD$ has a right adjoint and $\DD$ a Serre functor. }